 Preferred Alternatives 3 and 4 (and their respective sub-alternatives) would apply to the recreational sector.
 Preferred Sub-alternatives 3b and 3d would trigger an in-season closure for the GA-NC stock and the FLK/EFL stock, respectively, regardless of stock status.
 These sub-alternatives have the potential to impart biological benefits to both stocks compared to Subalternatives 3a and 3c since an overfished determination would not be needed to trigger a closure and thus ACL overages would be avoided.
 Under Preferred Sub-alternatives 4a and 4b, if the recreational ACL is exceeded, recreational landings during the following year would be monitored for persistence in increased landings.
 If necessary, the recreational season and the recreational ACL would be reduced the following fishing year but only if the respective hogfish stock is overfished and the total ACL (commercial + recreational) is exceeded.
 In this respect, Preferred Sub-alternatives 4a and 4b are almost identical to Preferred Sub-alternatives 2a and 2b for the commercial sector; however, the Regional Administrator would determine, based upon the best scientific information available, whether a payback is actually needed.
 The Regional Administrator may determine that a payback is not needed in a case where the combined total ACL has been met and the species is overfished, but an ongoing stock assessment indicates the species, or a species in a species group, is no longer overfished; or if ACL overages are shown to be caused by increased rates of harvest due to increasing stock abundance rather than increased fishing effort.
 Thus, Preferred Sub-alternatives 4a and 4b would maintain the ability of the Regional Administrator to interpret landings data to determine whether a payback is needed.
-However, these sub-alternatives would all allow the payback to take the form of a recreational ACL reduction and a season length reduction, compared to Alternative 1 (No Action), which only allows for a season length reduction as a form of payback for the entire area under the South Atlantic Council's jurisdiction.
+Similar to Alternative 1 (No Action), these sub-alternatives would continue to allow the payback to take the form of a recreational ACL reduction and a season length reduction.

 However, Preferred Alternative 3 and all its sub-alternatives would allow the Regional Administrator to close the recreational sector when the recreational ACL for the respective hogfish stock is met or projected to be met.
 Therefore, if in-season closures are implemented when needed to prevent recreational ACLs from being exceeded, the need to initiate an ACL payback the following year would be greatly reduced.